Disponible con licencia de Image Analyst.

 Stereo viewing is facilitated with the use of either red/cyan anaglyph glasses, or active shutter eyewear.
 In anaglyph mode, the stereo map uses the left image and right image in the stereo model to establish the stereo display, where one band from left image is for red channel and two bands from right image is for the cyan channel.

-In shutter eyewear mode, the stereo images are alternatively displayed with high frequency.
+In shutter eyewear mode, the stereo images are alternatively displayed with high frequency in sync with the active shutter eyewear.
 The shutter eyewear only allows the left image of the stereo pair to pass through the left shutter lens and the right image to pass through the right lens.
 The principle is similar to anaglyph glasses, but anaglyph glasses only allow one band to pass through the lens.
-Requirements for the shutter eyewear stereo viewing option include a minimum screen refresh rate of the monitor to be 120 hertz, NVIDIA display card with stereoscopic capability, and shutter eyewear.
+For shutter eyewear requirements please see the Shutter Glass Requirements section.

 The photogrammetrically accurate 3D pointer measures and collects ground features directly into feature classes.

 The Stereo Map tab contains tools to set up, enhance, and manage stereo models, and superimpose vector GIS data on stereo imagery; ground feature measurement tools; and a Stereo Model Selector pane.
 The standard feature editing tools can be used for a familiar experience to compile 3D features into feature classes.

 If the input images have not been adjusted, ortho mapping tools can be used to perform adjustment and triangulation, and the adjusted mosaic dataset containing the stereo models can be used as input.

 Stereo mapping also supports individual stereo image pairs, for example, the image pairs you purchase from satellite data providers.